 Figure 1.
 Distribution map of Petunia (blue outline), Calibrachoa (pink shaded area), and Fabiana (green shaded area) in South America.
 Map dots represent sampled localities, colored by genus, except for the species collected at greenhouses.
 Representatives of each genus are shown in circles: Petunia altiplana, Calibrachoa eglandulata, and Fabiana bryoides (photos: Lucas C. Wheeler).
 Phylogenetic relationships of the genera are presented on the right.
-Olmstead et al. (2008) used two plastid markers; Särkinen et al. (2013) used two nuclear and five plastid markers; Reck-Kortmann et al. (2015) used one nuclear and two plastid markers; Mäder et al. (2019) used eight nuclear and eight plastid markers; and Alaria et al. (2022) used one nuclear and three plastid markers.
+Olmstead et al., (2008) used two plastid markers; Särkinen et al., (2013) used two nuclear and five plastid markers; Reck-Kortmann et al., (2015) used one nuclear and two plastid markers; Mäder et al., (2019) used eight nuclear and eight plastid markers; and Alaria et al., (2022) used one nuclear and three plastid markers.

-Even though Petunia and Calibrachoa are similar in flower morphology, ecology, and geographic distribution (Fig. 1), they have been split into two different genera due to their chromosome numbers: Petunia has seven chromosome pairs (2n = 14), whereas Calibrachoa has nine (2n = 18) (Stehmann et al. 2009; Wijsman and De Jong, 1985).
-The persistence in nature of hybrids between species that have different chromosome numbers is unlikely as it leads to meiotic mispairing-unless it involves polyploidization (Alix et al. 2017; Hegarty and Hiscock, 2008).
+- 81 Even though Petunia and Calibrachoa are similar in flower morphology, ecology, and 82 geographic distribution (Fig. 1), they have been split into two different genera due to their 83 chromosome numbers: Petunia has seven chromosome pairs (2n = 14), whereas Calibrachoa has - nine (2n = 18) (Stehmann et al., 2009; Wijsman and De Jong, 1985).
+The persistence in nature of - hybrids between species that have different chromosome numbers is unlikely as it leads to - 86 meiotic mispairing-unless it involves polyploidization (Alix et al., 2017; Hegarty and Hiscock,

+2008).
 To date, polyploidization has never been observed in Petunia or Calibrachoa.
+Hence, the 87

-Hence, the occurrence of hybrids between Petunia and Calibrachoa in the wild seems unlikely, even though some species occur in sympatry.
-While intergeneric hybrids known as "Petchoa" have been developed and are available commercially, these hybrids are sterile, and their creation requires significant human intervention (Shaw, 2007).
-In contrast, while Calibrachoa and Fabiana share the same chromosome count, which theoretically would allow successful hybrid's meiosis, their disjunct geographical distribution, and distinct life histories serve as strong barriers that prevent gene flow.
+- occurrence of hybrids between Petunia and Calibrachoa in the wild seems unlikely, even though 88 - some species occur in sympatry.
+While intergeneric hybrids known as "Petchoa" have been 89 - 90 developed and are available commercially, these hybrids are sterile, and their creation requires - significant human intervention (Shaw, 2007).
+In contrast, while Calibrachoa and Fabiana share 91 - the same chromosome count, which theoretically would allow successful meiosis in the hybrid, 92 their disjunct geographical distribution and distinct life histories serve as strong present-day - 93 - 94 barriers that prevent gene flow.

-In this study, we used floral transcriptome data from Petunia, Calibrachoa, and Fabiana species to investigate the source of discordance among phylogenetic trees and evaluate the potential influence of reticulate evolution on the diversification of the group.
-Furthermore, we explored whether hybridization events are equally prevalent in Fabiana and Calibrachoa as they are in Petunia.
-We hypothesized that hybridization would occur frequently within genera, both in recent times and throughout their evolutionary history, whereas intergeneric hybridization would be unlikely due to the presence of robust reproductive barriers.
+In this study, we used floral transcriptome data from Petunia, Calibrachoa, and Fabiana 95 species to investigate the sources of discordance among phylogenetic trees.
+Specifically, we 96 aimed to evaluate the influence of ILS and reticulate evolution on the diversification of these 97 genera.
+We hypothesized that hybridization occurs frequently within genera, both in recent times 98 and throughout their evolutionary history, contributing to the observed phylogenetic discordance 99 within genera.
+Moreover, we tested whether intergeneric hybridization could have played a role 100 in the diversification of the clade.
+We predicted that intergeneric hybridization is unlikely due to 101